albertomh/Exodus/README.md

     <img id="badge--version" src="https://img.shields.io/badge/version-1.0.0-white" alt="version" />
 </p>

-Exodus' aim is not to compete with incumbent migration runners on number of features, but rather to remove bloat and offer a light (~7 kb), simple solution to migrations in Spring applications.
+Exodus' aim is not to compete with incumbent migration runners on number of features, but rather to remove bloat and offer a simple solution to migrations in Spring applications.

 ## Use Exodus in a Spring project